For all the benefits of having the world of knowledge stored in your pocket, why is face-to-face training still ‘a thing’?

 Humans are complex, we learn in many dimensions

 Human behaviour is complex.
-Generally, we don’t like making changes to our behavior – especially if it’s going to makes us uncomfortable in the process, even if it’s of benefit to us in the long term.
+Generally, we don’t like making changes to our behavior – especially if it’s going to make us uncomfortable in the process, even if it’s of benefit to us in the long term.

 To install new habits and skills – usually the purpose of the training we do – you need to artfully engage all learners on multiple levels.
 That’s often difficult when you’re sitting in front of a screen.